 This newly revised program helps parents shield their children from parental conflict related to separation or divorce.
 Over 8 sessions (16-20 hours), parents learn to defuse conflict by minimizing blame and taking responsibility for their contribution while establishing a positive, long-term, cooperative relationship with the other parent.
-Available in two convenient formats: the Program Kit which is taught in-person or the Virtual Classroom Package.
+The video–embedded PowerPoint is available on Flash Drive or Streaming.

-Written by therapists Susan Boyan and Ann Marie Termini, it is the most extensive, informative, and interactive cooperative parenting resource to date examining the complex realities of divorce and separation.
+Written by therapists Susan Boyan and Ann Marie Termini, it is the most extensive, informative, and interactive resource to date examining the complex realities of coparenting.

 Facilitated by a parent educator, the 8-week program is part video and part group discussion.
 It is recommended for groups of 10-16 parents.
 Each session is designed to last 2 – 2.5 hours.
 (If you need a shorter seminar version, try the 4-hour Crossroads program based on Cooperative Parenting and Divorce.)